-What was just a trend has now become a necessity for market survival.
+What was just a content marketing trend has now become a necessity for market survival.
 This digitalization of consumption expanded the demand for companies’ presence on the Internet.

 Content marketing is an inbound marketing strategy — that seeks to capture people’s attention by a non-invasive or interruptive way —, focused on engaging the target audience and growing the customer network through the creation, publication, and promotion of relevant content in digital media.

 Because of this, strategic content marketing uses channels such as blogs, social networks, and email.
 If you don’t know what content marketing is or have not mastered this strategy completely, we prepared this definitive guide to teach you everything about this methodology.
 Check it out!

 - What is strategic content marketing?